Sweden women's national under-18 ice hockey team

 The Swedish women's national under-18 ice hockey team (Sveriges U18 damlandslag i ishockey) is the national women's junior ice hockey team of Sweden.
 The team represents Sweden at the International Ice Hockey Federation's Ice Hockey U18 Women's World Championship and other international ice hockey tournaments and events.

 U18 Women's World Championship record

 The Swedish women's national under 18 ice hockey team is one of five teams to have participated in every IIHF U18 Women's World Championship Top Division tournament since the event was inaugurated in 2008.
 They have won seven IIHF U18 Women's World Championship medals, two silver (2018, 2023) and five bronze (2009, 2010, 2012, 2013, 2016).

 Team

 Current roster

-Preliminary roster for the 2023 IIHF U18 Women's World Championship.
+Roster for the 2025 IIHF U18 Women's World Championship.